-Although substance use among teenagers is not new, substance use rates have increased among teenagers, according to a study from the National Institute on Drug Abuse.
+Although teenage substance use is not new, substance use rates have increased among teenagers, according to a study from the National Institute on Drug Abuse.
 Mental illness and substance use may often be related, and using substances can increase distress in adolescents who are already experiencing an increase in responsibility as they age.

 Teenage Substance Use

 Substance use and addiction are issues that can arise in adults and teens.
-Teens may turn to illicit substances for a variety of reasons, including the following:
+Teens may turn to illicit drug use for a variety of reasons, including the following:

 American Addiction Centers notes that teenage substance use is often a result of a range of factors, which can be complex to treat.
-Treating drug abuse as a behavioral or criminal problem may ignore the core issue, which is often related to mental health.
-Addiction treatment, such as a rehabilitation center, may often focus on these underlying symptoms and causes and support a teen through their emotional responses to addiction.
+Treating drug abuse as a behavioral or criminal problem may be an ineffective method of addressing the issue.
+Addiction treatment, such as a teen rehab center, may often focus on underlying symptoms and causes and support a teen through their emotional responses to addiction.

 The Purpose Of Addiction Treatment: Rehabilitation Programs

 Teen drug rehab centers are a form of health treatment that may work on changing a teen's environment, getting to the root of the addiction, and treating their symptoms.

 Changing The Environment

 An environmental change is often a crucial part of substance abuse treatment and recovery because humans are creatures of habit.
-Teens may struggle to recover when surrounded by the same sights, sounds, and stimuli as those they experienced when they developed their addictions.
+Young adults may struggle to recover when surrounded by the same sights, sounds, and stimuli as those they experienced when they developed their addictions.